CDCgov/phdi-azure/docs/execution-guide.md

 ## Additional Examples: Run single and batch VXU messages with expected errors and troubleshoot

+Detailed troubleshooting instructions can be found in the [Pipeline Troubleshooting Guide](https://github.com/CDCgov/phdi-azure/blob/main/docs/pipeline-troubleshooting-guide.md)

 <details>
     <summary><h4>View table containing expected outcomes of each sample VXU message</h4></summary>

 The table below describes the contents and expected ingestion pipeline behavior for each of the other files included in `sample-data/`.
 Choose another message to run through the pipeline to see what a pipeline run with an expected error or a batch message will look like.
+Then use the [Pipeline Troubleshooting Guide](https://github.com/CDCgov/phdi-azure/blob/main/docs/pipeline-troubleshooting-guide.md) to troubleshoot any errors.

 | Test File | File Contents | Expected Outcome |
 | --------- | --------------| ---------------- |